12 Sep All of Our Mistakes Are Never Forgotten

 Something happened just now.

 Less than an hour ago, I woke up in the middle the night and needed to go to the bathroom.
 I got up quietly, doing my best not to wake Drake.
 I slowly opened our door and made sure to lock it behind me with our key.
-Our bedroom is at the end of the hall, requiring me to walk a considerable distance to the community bathroom at the end of the hall.
+Our bedroom is at the end of the hall, requiring me to walk a considerable distance to the community bathroom at the opposite end of the hall.
 I wrapped my blanket tightly around my shoulders and proceeded down the hallway.

 The heater must have blown another fuse, because the hallway was absolutely freezing.
 It had done so maybe a week ago.
 My boss made Roger go outside and change it.
 It wasn’t until later that I learned the man seemed to hold a grudge against Roger.
 David told me one day that it was because Roger had hit my boss’s car in the parking lot or something like that.
-I stayed out of their feud, not wanting to make my relationship with my boss any worse.
+I stayed out of their fight, not wanting to make my relationship with my boss any worse.
 As I passed Roger and David’s room, I noticed that the door was open.
 Roger must have taken it upon himself to go replace the fuse.
 Although I would never do such a thing, I applauded the man’s kindness.

 “Damn it, Roger…” I muttered to myself with no one around to hear me.